Invariance of success probability in Grover's quantum search under local noise with memory: Examples

 \subsubsection{Noise without memory}

-The case of $\mu=0$, discussed in Sec.\ \ref{sec:unital}, is a noise without any memory or time-correlation.\ So at each time step, the probability for the Grover operation to become noisy is $p_{g'}=p$.\ In Fig.\ \ref{fig:Memoryless}, we compare the behavior in case of two noise unitaries $U$.\ The noise sites are the first $m$ qubits in the register, i.e., $\bigchi_m= U^{\otimes m}\otimes \mathds{1}_2 ^{\otimes (10-m)}$.
+The case of $\mu=0$, discussed in Sec.~\ref{sec:unital}, is a noise without any memory or time-correlation.
+So at each time step, the probability for the Grover operation to become noisy is $p_{g'}=p$.
+In Fig.~\ref{fig:Memoryless}, we compare the behavior in case of two noise unitaries $U$.
+The noise sites are the first $m$ qubits in the register, i.e., $\bigchi_m= U^{\otimes m}\otimes \mathds{1}_2 ^{\otimes (10-m)}$.

-The case of $U=\sigma_x$ here corresponds to an \textit{$m$-qubit bit-flip channel}, as was shown in Sec.\ \ref{sec:unital}.\ We see that the success probability's evolution, $P(t)$, for a given noise probability $p$, is unchanged when the number of noisy qubits is increased from $m=1$ to $m=5$ for $U=\sigma_x$.

-We contrast this with the evolution of $P(t)$ in case of $U=(\sigma_x+\sigma_z)/\sqrt{2}$, i.e., the Hadamard operator.\ This $U$ is a linear combination of two Pauli matrices and thus is not a good noise.\ $P(t)$ in presence of this noise changes when the number of noise sites is increased from $m=1$ to $m=5$, as expected.
+The case of $U=\sigma_x$ here corresponds to an \textit{$m$-qubit bit-flip channel}, as was shown in Sec.~\ref{sec:unital}.
+We see that the success probability's evolution, $P(t)$, for a given noise probability $p$, is unchanged when the number of noisy qubits is increased from $m=1$ to $m=5$ for $U=\sigma_x$.
+We contrast this with the evolution of $P(t)$ in case of $U=(\sigma_x+\sigma_z)/\sqrt{2}$, i.e., the Hadamard operator.
+This $U$ is a linear combination of two Pauli matrices and thus is not a good noise. $P(t)$ in presence of this noise changes when the number of noise sites is increased from $m=1$ to $m=5$, as expected.